 The GOsC operates open and transparent fitness to practise procedures and it is expected to publish information about registrants' fitness to practise.
 This allows patients, employers and the public to know whether a registrants' registration is restricted in any way or whether there is a fitness to practise history.
 Various pieces of legislation also require the GOsC to make information available to the public.

 As a public body, the GOsC adheres to the requirements of the Human Rights Act 1998.
 This ensures that registrants receive a fair hearing and includes the provision that hearings are held in public.
 The Act and the GOsC (Professional Conduct Committee) (Procedure) Rules 2000 also provide for hearings to be held in public.

-The Act requires the Professional Conduct Committee (PCC) to publish the:
+The Act requires the PCC to publish:

-- names of those registrants in respect of whom it has investigated allegations2 and found the allegations to be well-founded - nature of those allegations - steps (if any) taken by the PCC in respect of the registrants so named.
+- the names of those registrants in respect of whom it has investigated allegations1 and found the allegations to be well founded; - the nature of those allegations; and - the steps (if any) taken by the PCC in respect of the osteopaths so named.